 As I foreshadowed in the intro to this piece, Kodama (which means “echo”) is the slowest bullet train that runs along the Tokaido-Sanyo Shinkansen line.
 This train stops at all stations, including in Odawara (near the hot springs town of Hakone) and in cities like Hamamatsu and Toyohashi, which are all but unknown to foreign visitors.
 Unless you are on a very short journey, or bound for an atypical destination, I don’t recommend riding the Kodama.

 If you’re traveling farther west than Shin-Osaka, other trains besides Kodama, Hikari and Nozomi operate.
 One of these is the super-fast Mizuho (which means “harvest”).
-Like Nozomi, Mizuho is unavailable to JR Pass holders.
+Like Nozomi, Mizuho is unavailable to JR Pass holders, at least prior to October 2023.
 The key difference is that while Nozomi runs between Tokyo and Hakata, Mizuho only runs between Shin-Osaka and Kagoshima-Chuo, the farthest south station of Kyushu island (and, thus, in all of Japan).

 Likewise, the Shinkansen Sakura (I hope I don’t need to tell you what this means) is the counterpart of Hikari for trains that operate in the Sanyo region and on Kyushu island.
 JR Pass holders are welcome to take this train, which stops not only at major stations like Okayama, Hiroshima and Kumamoto, but also in intermedia stations Shin-Iwakuni and Shin-Tosu.